 We test water quality, and train community groups to monitor and protect their own waterways.
 This video was made with support from the Remutaka Conservation Trust, and features birdsong courtesy of the Department of Conservation.

-We work with landowners to help protect over 100 regional wetlands.
+We work with landowners to help protect our region’s wetlands.
 Wetlands are crucial for the health of our environment and ecosystems, are of significant cultural importance for Māori, they help mitigate flooding and climate change, and provide important habitat for a wide variety of plants and animals.